 The John and Norma Michels Heritage Center

 In 2014, roughly ten months before his death, John Michels Sr. met with a number of his children on the porch of John Michels Jr.’s home in Sioux Falls, South Dakota, to discuss the assets he would leave behind and his wishes for his legacy.
-A number of his children present to attend the wedding of John Jr.’s younger daughter, Charlotte.
+A number of his children were present to attend the wedding of John Jr.’s younger daughter, Charlotte.
 John Sr. expressed his desire for his offspring to take the real estate properties he owned in North Spokane and utilize them to create some sort of trust that would reflect his life and beliefs.
 The property he wanted to deed to this entity would be his legacy to future generations.

 The father and children discussed broadly a few ideas, and following the meeting and wedding had a video conference, in which all nine children were invited.
 No definitive plans on how to proceed were made, except that we would meet again and pursue the idea further.